cloudnative-pg/cloudnative-pg/docs/src/backup.md

 in the `backup` stanza of the cluster, you can set `method: volumeSnapshot` to start scheduling base backups on volume snapshots.

-ScheduledBackups can be suspended if needed by setting `.spec.suspend: true`, this will stop any new backup to be scheduled as long as the option is set to false.
+ScheduledBackups can be suspended, if needed, by setting `.spec.suspend: true`.
+This will stop any new backup from being scheduled until the option is removed or set back to `false`.

 In case you want to issue a backup as soon as the ScheduledBackup resource is created you can set `.spec.immediate: true`.